TradencyDev/WarpTest/README.md

-# .NET Client for Warp
+# .NET Client for Navio
-.NET client SDK for Warp.
-Simple interface to work with the Warp server.
+.NET client SDK for Navio.
+Simple interface to work with the Navio server.

 # General description